-There is practically nothing better than a relaxing dip in the swimming pool to combat the summer heat, and the buoyancy of the water provides the added benefit of the perfect low impact environment to help the elderly remain active while relieving stress to the joints.
+There is practically nothing better than a relaxing dip in the swimming pool to combat the summer heat, and the buoyancy of the water provides the added benefit of the perfect low impact workouts for seniors to help them remain active while relieving stress to the joints.

 Be sure to seek the advice of a senior’s health care professional first before starting or modifying exercise levels, and then encourage a senior loved one to dive straight into these wonderful water-based exercises: